cesardeazevedo/Fx-ColorScheme/README.md

 #Contributions
 I would be happy to receive contributions and pull requests.

-I did a palette which contains all colors in hex value, rga colors separately and cterm value respectively, maybe be enough to export to another editors.
+I did a palette which contains all colors in hex value, rga colors separately and cterm value respectively, maybe be enough to export to others editors.

 #License